edgedb/edgedb-net/docs/customtypes.rst

 .. note::

-  The keys of ``IDictionary`` are what's received from EdgeDB.
-The names of each key may not reflect properties found in the type - only the names of fields returned from EdgeDB.
+  The keys of ``IDictionary`` are what's received from Gel.
+The names of each key may not reflect properties found in the type - only the names of fields returned from Gel.

 .. tabs::